FRBSF Economic Letter

 For example, under ideal circumstances, a policymaker could recognize an expanding asset price bubble.
 In this case, the Standard Policy would recommend higher interest rates to offset any economic stimulus generated by the bubble.
 A Bubble Policy would go further and try to reduce the size of the bubble—probably by setting interest rates even higher; in doing so, the Bubble Policy would likely trade off near-term deviations from the central bank’s macroeconomic goals for better overall macroeconomic performance later on.
 The fundamental difference between the two policies is that the Standard Policy takes the bubble component essentially as given or exogenous, while the Bubble Policy takes into account how the policy instrument can influence the bubble.

-A decision tree for choosing between the Standard and Bubble Policies is shown below.
+A decision tree for choosing between the Standard and Bubble Policies is shown in Figure 1.
 In brief, it poses three questions: (1) Can policymakers identify a bubble?
 (2) Will fallout from a bubble be significant and hard to rectify after the fact? and (3) Is monetary policy the best tool to deflate the bubble?

 The first hurdle—Can policymakers identify a bubble?—considers whether the particular asset price appears aligned with fundamentals.
 Some have argued that either bubbles don’t exist because asset prices reflect the collective information and wisdom of traders in organized markets or, even if they do exist, they cannot be identified because the requisite estimates of the underlying fundamentals are so imprecise.
 If policymakers cannot discern a bubble, then the Standard Policy is the only feasible response.